iterative/ldb-resources/documentation/Command-summary.md

 `--add-tags <tags>` Comma-separated list of tags to add to indexed data objects.

 `--annotation-update <strategy>` Merge strategy for combining a data object's current annotation with the one discovered during indexing.
 Choices: `{merge,replace}` (default: `replace`)
+ * `replace` will simply replace the old annotation with the new.
+ * `merge` will merge top-level json keys if both the old and new annotations contain top-level JSON objects.
+Otherwise the new annotation will be used as with the `replace` option.

 `-p <key>=<value>`, `--param <key>=<value>` Format-specific option.
 May be used multiple times.
 Different formats support different options.
 The following are supported:
  * `infer`
-   * `base-label` - a string specifying the label to be used for data objects that are inside of the base directory
+   * `base-label=<str>` - the label to be used for data objects that are inside of the base directory
-   * `label-key` - a jmespath key expression indicating which key the inferred label should be stored under.
+   * `label-key=<str>` - a jmespath key expression indicating which key the inferred label should be stored under.
 The default when this option is not used is `label`.
+ * `annot`
+   * `single-file={true,false}` -  If `true`, instantiate all annotation JSON objects in a top-level array, creating a single JSON file called `dataset.json`.
+If `false`, instantiate each annotation in a separate JSON file.
+The default behavior if this param is not used is the same as setting it to `false`.

+`--ephemeral-remote` - Allow non-storage cloud files to be indexed.
+They will be copied to read-add storage.
+Normally files outside of the local filesystem must be inside of a storage location unless the config value, `core.read_any_cloud_location = true` is set, but local non-storage (ephemeral) files may be indexed by copying them to a configured read-add location.
+This allows remote files to be treated the same way as local ephemeral files, and copied to read-add storage if necessary.

 ## formats